Mohammad1745/cachifyjs/README.md

 npm install cachifyjs
 ```

-## What's new! (v1.3)
+## What's new! (v2.0)

-- `Time Specifier`

-    Time specifier allows to set values of `lifetime`, `syncTimeout` or `syncInterval` properties.
-Let's say we need to set lifetime
-    of a cache by 3 hours.
-Previously the value was like `1000 * 60 * 60 * 3`. instead, now we can simply pass the value as `'3h'`.
-    Currently available time specifiers are `s,m,h,d,w` for seconds, minutes, hours, days and weeks respectively.
+- Default function `cachifyjs(axiosConfig, cacheConfig)`

+    Pain reduction!
+The previous requirement of creating object from class is now history for us.
+Simply import the function,
+    call it and boom, you get the data.

 ## Guides
-To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `get` function.
+To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `cachifyjs` function.
-The `get` function will first check if the API response is already cached in local storage.
+The `cachifyjs` function will first check if the API response is already cached in local storage.
 If it is, it will
 return the cached data and make the api call, cache the response and run the callback.
 If not, it will make
 the API call, cache the response in local storage, and return the data.

 Here's an example:
 ```
-import CachifyJS from "cachifyjs";
+import cachifyjs from "cachifyjs";

 function getProductList () {

     try {
-        //make object from CachifyJS class
-        let cachifyjs = new CachifyJS()

         const axiosConfig = {
             method: "GET",
             headers: { Authorization: `Bearer ${token}` },